Kerulis/NGU-scripts/README.md

 * Windows 7 or later (NT >=6.1)
 * Python 3.7
 * Tesseract OCR
-* Firefox Browser with hardware acceleration turned OFF (you have to restart the browser for it to take effect).
-If you wish to script on steam/kartridge check out  [jasperfirecai2's fork](https://github.com/jasperfirecai2/NGU-scripts) or the kartridge branch on this repo (out of date).
-These alternatives DO NOT work in the background, they will use your mouse and keyboard.
 * Use scientific notation in game
 * The "simple inventory shortcuts" setting must be enabled
 * The normal theme must be enabled and resolution set to 960x600